 Surface diamond drilling campaigns were initiated in 2010 and continue through 2013 with the purpose of expanding the known resource and confirming a further 1.5 kilometre extension of the Mineralized Quartz Vein structure along with further property exploration.

 In March 2015, Canadian Zinc began an exploration diamond drill program from underground drill stations located at the end of of the 930 mL decline.
 The planned program will be completed on four, 50-metre sections and will comprise approximately 6,000 metres of diamond drill coring over 21 holes.
 The purpose of this drill program is to convert some of the inferred resources into indicated resources that will subsequently be incorporated into a new mine plan to support a longer mine life.

 By the end of the program in July 2015, drilling totaled 5,484 metres of diamoind core drilling in 21 holes.
 The results of the program were very positive in that all of the holes intersected the Massive Quartz Vein structure and/or the Stockwork mineralization with some very excellent grades and widths.
 It is apparent that the objectives of testing for new areas of mineralization in proximity to the existing underground workings and increasing the projected life of the mine by converting part of the current Inferred Resource to an Indicated category will be met.

 The Company has successfully progressed through numerous Environmental Assessments for permitting relating to exploration programs that led up to the recently completed, five-year, regulatory process to secure operating permits.
 As a result, the Company has an extensive environmental database that forms a sound environmental basis for the operation of the project.
-CZN holds permits for the exploration, development and operation of the Prairie Creek Mine.
+CZN holds permits for the exploration, development and operation of the Prairie Creek Mine, and the Company is presently engaged in Environmental Assessment for the all season road.
 For more detail on these applications please refer to our Permitting/ Permits section on this website.